MicrosoftDocs/PowerShell-Docs/developer/cmdlet/required-development-guidelines.md

 ### Parameters Names that cannot be Used (RD03)

-Windows PowerShell provides a common set a parameters to all cmdlets plus additional parameters that are adding in specific situations.
+Windows PowerShell provides a common set a parameters to all cmdlets plus additional parameters that are added in specific situations.
 When designing your own cmdlets you cannot use the following names: Confirm, Debug, ErrorAction, ErrorVariable, OutBuffer, OutVariable, WarningAction, WarningVariable, WhatIf, UseTransaction, and Verbose.
 For more information about these parameters, see [Common Parameter Names](./common-parameter-names.md).

 ### Support Confirmation Requests (RD04)